Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Introduction

-The line force can drive outflows from objects with atmospheres rich in mildly ionized metals, as these metals’ bound-bound transitions significantly enhance atmospheric opacity.
-Such objects include accretion disk systems like cataclysmic variables \cite[see][for a review]{P05} and some active galactic nuclei \cite[AGNs; e.g.,][]{Mushotzky72, Arav94, MCGV, PSK, P07}.
+The success of the CAK formalism and its tractability in 2D and 3D time-dependent simulations, led to its application in accretion disk systems such as cataclysmic variables \cite[see][for a review]{P05} and some active galactic nuclei \cite[AGNs; e.g.,][]{Mushotzky72, Arav94, MCGV, PSK, P07}.
 AGNs emit radiation over a broad energy range with a relatively large number of ionizing photons.
 Therefore, in some parts of their atmospheres, the ionization could be too high to sustain mildly ionized metals \citep[and references therein]{Sim2010, Higginbottom14}.
-To address this concern, \cite{Dannen20} and \citeauthor{Dannen24} (\citeyear{Dannen24}; hereafter \citetalias{Dannen24}) developed self-consistent wind models where hydrodynamical (`hydro' for short) calculations of the gas dynamics are coupled with ionization balance calculations \citep[see also][]{Dyda17, Dannen19}. \citetalias{Dannen24} surveyed the parameter space of the line force resulting from blackbody (BB) spectral energy distributions (SEDs) with temperatures ranging from $\sim 10^4$ to 10$^6$~K and found that line driving remains efficient up to the temperature $\approx 4 \times10^5$~K. In addition, they ran a set of exploratory 1-D spherical wind simulations and found that the time-dependent solutions reached a steady state only in a subset of cases. \citetalias{Dannen24} discovered that for the BB temperature larger than $8 \times10^5$~K, the line driven winds are intrinsically variable.
+To address this concern, \cite{Dannen20} and \citeauthor{Dannen24} (\citeyear{Dannen24}; hereafter \citetalias{Dannen24}) developed self-consistent wind models where hydrodynamical (`hydro' for short) calculations of the gas dynamics are coupled with ionization balance calculations \citep[see also][]{Dyda17, Dannen19}. \citetalias{Dannen24} surveyed the parameter space of the line force resulting from blackbody (BB) spectral energy distributions (SEDs) with temperatures ranging from $\sim 10^4$ to 10$^6$~K and found that line driving remains efficient up to the temperature $\approx 4 \times10^5$~K. In addition, they ran a set of exploratory 1-D spherical wind simulations and found that the time-dependent solutions reached a steady state only in a subset of cases. \citetalias{Dannen24} discovered that for the BB temperature larger than $8 \times10^5$~K, the line driven winds appeared intrinsically variable.